DennisFederico/wip.kstreams.sagas.ktables/README.md

 ## Known limitations
 Besides the considerations mentioned at the start of the page...
-- Not entirely "event-source", some events are not modelled, and we cannot replay easily all that happens on the payments and inventory services.
+- Not entirely "event-source", the state of customer and stock should be aggregated from "changes" not by producing a new state.
 - Adding another service to the saga need to re-think the compensation event when two out of three service fail.
 - Handle late arriving messages.